Yedomon/tree_work/README.md

 ```

-## Grab only the geneic SSR coordinates from D. roduntada
+## Step 02 Grab only the geneic SSR coordinates from D. roduntada

 ```bash